HL7/case-reporting/input/pagecontent/ersd_narrative_guidance.md

 ### ERSDPlanDefinitionActions

-The eRSD PlanDefintion profile defines the following actions:
+The eRSD PlanDefinition profile defines the following actions:

 NOTE: The offsets (1 h, 6h, and 24h, are parameters to the specification)